TahsinTariq/TahsinTariq.github.io/posts/Triangulation.md

 ---
 layout: post
 title: A Study on Triangulation
-description: A test post to add image and link videos
+description: Posting this to test if I can embed images and videos
 image: assets/images/shaan_triangulated.jpg
 nav-menu: false
 main_tile: false